Old World sparrow

 Old World sparrows are a group of small passerine birds forming the family Passeridae.
 They are also known as true sparrows, a name also used for a particular genus of the family, Passer.
 They are distinct from both the New World sparrows, in the family Passerellidae, and from a few other birds sharing their name, such as the Java sparrow of the family Estrildidae.
 Many species nest on buildings and the house and Eurasian tree sparrows, in particular, inhabit cities in large numbers.
 They are primarily seed-eaters, though they also consume small insects.
-Some species scavenge for food around cities and, like gulls or pigeons, will eat small quantities of a diversity of items.
+Some species scavenge for food around cities and, like pigeons or gulls, will eat small quantities of a diversity of items.

 Description

 Generally, Old World sparrows are small, plump, brown and grey birds with short tails and stubby, powerful beaks.
 The differences between sparrow species can be subtle.
 Members of this family range in size from the chestnut sparrow (Passer eminibey), at 11.4 cm and 13.4 g, to the parrot-billed sparrow (Passer gongonensis), at 18 cm and 42 g.
-Sparrows are physically similar to other seed-eating birds, such as finches, but have a vestigial dorsal outer primary feather and an extra bone in the tongue.
+Sparrows are physically similar to other seed-eating birds, such as finches, but have a vestigial dorsal outer primary wing feather and an extra bone in the tongue.
 This bone, the preglossale, helps stiffen the tongue when holding seeds.
 Other adaptations for eating seeds are specialised bills and elongated and specialised alimentary canals.